nancylau157/InterpML-DPD-Param/DPD-ML_Code/README.txt

-Dataset columns:
+In this folder there are:

-x	y	T	cP	aAW	aBW	aAB	R0	K	R_n_avg	R_w_avg	Agg	AggW	CMC
+folders Aggregation_Number, CMC, Micelle_Radius you can find the GPR code for Aggregation number, Critical Micellar Concentration and Micelle radius respectively.

-In the folders Aggregation_Number, CMC, Micelle_Radius you can find the GPR code for Aggregation number, Critical Micellar Concentration and Micelle radius respectively.
+Contributing authors to code development are: Nunzia Lauriello (Politecnico di Torino) and Deekshit Naidu Ponnana (University of Wisconsin–Madison).